 In contrast, an open-minded person suspends judgment.
 They seek out more information, including information that goes against beliefs they currently hold.
-They review the evidence and are open to new ways of thinking.
+They review the evidence that's available and are always open to new ways of thinking.
 They consider all options and persist in finding a solution.

 How a Lack of Critical Thinking Impacts Policy Making

 "Knowledge will forever govern ignorance: And a people who mean to be their own Governours, must arm themselves with the power which knowledge gives."